 Therefore, there are benefits to the use of QALYs in medicine.

-What is a QALY?
+What is a QALY in simple terms?

-How do you calculate QALYs?
+How do you calculate a QALY?

 What is an example of a QALY calculation?

-What is the advantage of using QALYs?
+What are the limitations and criticisms of QALYs?

 What is the difference between a QALY and a DALY?